 1. The Hundred (Bridge):

 The Hundred Pilate move helps to build the abdominal strength by focussing on the core and using other extremities work on abdomen.
-You will pulse 100 times when performing these exercise and thus the name ‘The Hundred.’
+You will pulse 100 times when performing these exercises and thus the name ‘The Hundred.’
 But kids cannot do 100 consecutive pulses.
-Rather they can take breaks in between the exercise.
-It is a fun challenge for kids who are learning how to count.
+Rather they can take breaks in between the exercises.
+It is a fun and challenging activity for kids who are learning how to count (7).

 Here is how to do:

-- Let your child lie on her back with knees bent and feet flat on the floor.
+- Let your child lie on their back with knees bent and feet flat on the floor.

-- Tell her to keep the arms by her side so that her hands lie parallel to the abdomen.
+- Tell them to keep the arms by their side so that their hands lie parallel to the abdomen.

-- Place an exercise ball at her feet and let her hold it steady by keeping her legs over the ball.
+- Place an exercise ball at their feet and let them hold it steady by keeping their legs over the ball.

-- Now ask her to inhale and exhale for five counts each.
+- Now ask them to inhale and exhale for five counts each.
 Do as many times as possible and again return to the start position.

 Pilates planks strengthen the core while engaging the upper body muscles.
-Use a mat to avoid hurting your kid’s elbows.
+Use a mat to avoid hurting your kid’s elbows (8).

 Here is how to do:

-- Let you child start in a push-up position with feet apart, nearly shoulder width.
+- Let your child start in a push-up position with feet apart, nearly shoulder width.

-- Roll the ball back behind her feet and help her lift the feet over the ball.
+- Roll the ball back behind her feet and help them lift the feet over the ball.

-- Hold her and she can either roll backwards over the ball or lower into a low push-up position.
+- Hold them and they can either roll backwards over the ball or lower into a low push-up position.

-- Also, offer support to her pelvic region.
+- Also, offer support to their pelvic region.

 3. Single Leg Stretch:

-The Single leg stretch Pilate move works on the abdominals by increasing core stability and flexibility.
+The Single leg stretch Pilate move works on the abdominals by increasing core stability and flexibility (9).

 Here is how to do:

-- Have your kid lay with face up and pelvic region in neutral alignment.
+- Have your kid lay face up and with the pelvic region in neutral alignment.

-- Help her bring one knee up to the chest region while inhaling and exhaling.
+- Help them bring one knee up to the chest region while inhaling and exhaling.

 - Inhale, grab the right knee using both the hands.
 Exhale, straighten the left leg.